MileHacker Logo

 • Some low-lying areas may experience flooding during heavy rains.

-• Always prioritize your safety and follow local traffic regulations.
+• Always prioritize your safety and follow area traffic regulations.

-• For pedestrians, watch for traffic even on sidewalks, as conditions can vary.
+• For pedestrians, watch for vehicle movement even on sidewalks, as conditions can vary.

-• When using taxis, confirm the fare or insist on the meter before starting the trip.
+• When using taxis, check the cost of the ride or require the meter before starting the trip.

 • Use ride-sharing apps like Get for transparent pricing and added safety features.